DejanMilojica/FishEye_Distortion_Correction/README.md

-#Program specification
+# Program specification

 Input image have to be yuv image
 Input and output image, have to be in data folder!
 Lens specification file, have to be in data folder!

+## Lens Specification file

-# Lens Specification file Have to be csv file, with just two column usage.
+Lens Spec file have to be csv file, with just two column usage.

 ##Organisation description: